magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

     three-hundred branch monasteries, large and small, of Wat Nong Pah Pong.

-[^2]: One of the Four Bases of Clinging: , clinging to sense objects; :
+[^2]: One of the Four Bases of Clinging: *Kāmupādāna*, clinging to sense
-    clinging to rites and rituals; : clinging to views, and , clinging to the idea of self.
+    objects; *sīlabbatupādāna*: clinging to rites and rituals;
+    *diṭṭhupādāna*: clinging to views, and *attavādupādāna*, clinging to the idea of self.

 [^3]: Soon after his enlightenment, the Buddha was walking on his way to
     Benares and was approached by a wandering ascetic, who said, ‘Your